home > interesting topics > where else

 Watchtower encourages the question of "where to go" by misapplication of Scripture.
 Ask one of Jehovah's Witness what Peter said when Jesus asked if Peter would leave him.
 The answer will invariably be that Peter responded, "where would I go?", as this is how his words are quoted in the Watchtower.

 "Where could we turn if we would leave God's organization today?
 There is nowhere else!
 (John 6:66-69)" Watchtower 1975 Sep 1 p.531

 "Furthermore, suppose a person was to separate himself from Jehovah's people.
 Where could he go?
 Is he not faced with the same issue that confronted Jesus" apostles when he asked them if they also wanted to leave him?
 The apostle Peter rightly replied: "Lord, whom shall we go away to?
 You have sayings of everlasting life."
 (John 6:68) There is nowhere else to go but to "Babylon the Great," the world empire of false religion, or into the clutches of Satan"s political "wild beast."
 (Revelation 13:1; 18:1-5) Largely, disloyal ones who have left Jehovah's visible organization have made common cause with those in God-dishonoring ">Babylon the Great."
 Watchtower 1988 Mar 15 pp.18-19

-At John 6:68 Peter actually said to Jesus "Lord, whom shall we go away to?"
+At John 6:68 Peter did not ask Jesus "where" but rather "Lord, whom shall we go away to?"
 This is the essence of Christianity; it is not about an organization but about being a follower of Jesus.